Tips on Charitable Giving: Investing with Purpose

 With so many available options, it can be overwhelming.
 Starting small will allow you to get comfortable and more acclimated to the socially responsible and impact investing space.

-For more information about socially responsible and social impact investment portfolio options available to you through The Dayton Foundation, contact me or Michelle Lovely at (937) 222-0410.^ top of page
+For more information about socially responsible and social impact investment portfolio options available to you through The Dayton Foundation, contact Michelle Lovely at (937) 222-0410.^ top of page

 - » Montgomery County Ohio College Promise Program Looks to “Extend the Promise,” Help 500 Additional Students Chase Their Dreams